Bioconductor/bioconductor.org/content/developers/package-end-of-life.md

    will be deprecated.
 If appropriate, indicate that a new maintainer is welcome to take over.

-2. Add the following code chunk to the 'devel' version of the package, adjusting the Bioconductor version to the version _after_ the current devel version.
+2. Add the following code chunk to the 'devel' version of the package in a file `R/zzz.R`, adjusting the Bioconductor version to the version _after_ the current devel version.

        .onAttach <- function(libname, pkgname) {
            msg <- sprintf(